 Your Yoga instructor, Sara McGuire, fell in love with yoga 8 years ago when she took her first power vinyasa flow class.
 Her passion for yoga and holistic wellness led her to her to her 200 hour yoga teaching training in the Himalayas of northern India where she was trained in Ayurveda medicine, various mediation techniques, eastern yoga philosophy, and traditional vinyasa/hatha asana sequencing.
 Challenging her students to engage in an integrated and sustainable practice, Sara encourages them to get out of their head and into their body through breath, guides them to trust their body, and observe their internal awareness.
-She currently teaches yoga in the Truckee/Tahoe area in Northern California and believes yoga is to be experienced and practice both on and off the mat, in AND outdoors.
-She is eager to host and guide yoga and meditation in the beautiful back country of Yosemite National Park and create an unforgettable experience for all participants involved!
+She has hosted retreats and workshops internationally and believes yoga is to be experienced and practice both on and off the mat, and outdoors.
+She is eager to host her second annual yoga retreat in the beautiful back country of Yosemite National Park and create an unforgettable experience for all participants!

 Other: The May Lake Yosemite trip combines high alpine lakes and scenery, a chance to summit a major and easy peak in Yosemite, and views into the Yosemite High Country from an awesome perch above your campsite at May Lake.